YirenZzz/EventTicketing/README.md

 ## Waitlist Management System

-The platform implements a sophisticated waitlist management system that efficiently handles demand when ticket availability is limited.
+The platform implements a waitlist management system that efficiently handles demand when capacity is limited.
 This section details the end-to-end waitlist process from both attendee and organizer perspectives.

 ### Waitlist Entry Process